Ashokan Reservoir: Permitted activities

 Pine and spruce trees were planted around the banks at the time of dam and lake construction to prevent erosion.
 It was also believed by engineers of the time that broad-leaved deciduous trees polluted the water with nutrients more so than conifers.

 After the September 11 attacks, the city and state decided to permanently close the spillway road to vehicular traffic as a security precaution.
 This has added a great deal more traveling time and distance for those on the south side of the reservoir to reach locations to the north.
 The city compensates the local school district for the extra fuel costs its buses have incurred.
 The Reservoir Road causeway, however, is still open.

+In the late 2010s the former Catskill Mountain Railroad tracks on the north side of the reservoir, from West Hurley to Boiceville, were converted into the Ashokan Rail Trail.
+The 11.5 mi path is open for public use by non-motorized means (except wheelchairs) without a permit.
+The Glenford and Woodstock dikes, two open sections near the eastern end, provide views of the reservoir and surrounding mountains.